opendocsg/opendoc-state-courts-practice-directions-2021/PART-04-CASE-MANAGEMENT-AND-COURT-ALTERNATIVE-DISPUTE-RESOLUTION.md

 ### ***Scope of the Simplified Process***

 (1) All Originating Claims filed in the Magistrate’s Court on or after 1 April 2022, save for personal injury claims, non-injury motor accident claims, claims in negligence (including professional negligence claims) and medical negligence claims, are subject to the Simplified Process under Order 65 of the Rules of Court 2021 (“**Simplified Process**”).
 Where parties to Originating Claims filed in the District Courts (“**DC**”) on or after 1 April 2022 consent for Order 65 to apply to those proceedings by filing [Form 3](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%203.pdf) of Appendix A1 to these Practice Directions, those proceedings will also be subject to the Simplified Process.
-Where parties to a DC claim have filed Form 3 consenting to the Simplified Process, the parties shall also separately file a Request through the Electronic Filing Service for a Civil Simplified CC to be convened.
+Where parties to a DC claim have filed Form 3 consenting to the Simplified Process, the parties shall also separately file a Request through the Electronic Filing Service for a Civil Simplified Case Conference (“**CC**”) to be convened.

-### ***Upfront Discovery***
+### ***Upfront Production of Documents***

 (2) Where copies of documents to be provided together with pleadings, pursuant to Order 65, Rule 2 of the Rules of Court 2021, are voluminous, parties are encouraged to consider supplying the documents in a common electronic format and using storage media that the other party can use.